 Worldwide, tetanus is estimated to cause over 200,000 deaths annually, mostly in neonates and young children, but the disease is so rarely reported that all figures are only rough estimates.
-In the US, an average of 29 cases/year were reported from 2001 through 2008, and 197 cases of tetanus and 16 deaths were reported from 2009 to 2015.
-Age distribution for cases was 25% in people ≥ 65 years, 63% in people aged 20 to 64 years, and 12% in people < 20 years, including 2 cases of tetanus neonatorum; all tetanus-related deaths occurred in people > 55 years (1 General reference Tetanus is acute poisoning from a neurotoxin produced by Clostridium tetani.
+In the US, 264 cases of tetanus and 19 deaths were reported from 2009 to 2017.
+Age distribution for cases was 23% in people ≥ 65 years, 64% in people aged 20 to 64 years, and 13% in people < 20 years, including 3 cases of tetanus neonatorum; all tetanus-related deaths occurred in people > 55 years (1 General reference Tetanus is acute poisoning from a neurotoxin produced by Clostridium tetani.
 Symptoms are intermittent tonic spasms of voluntary muscles.
 Spasm of the masseters accounts for the name lockjaw... read more ).

 Disease incidence is directly related to the immunization level in a population, attesting to the effectiveness of preventive efforts.
 In the US, immunity levels tend to be lower in older age groups.

 Patients with burns, surgical wounds, or a history of injection drug abuse are especially prone to developing tetanus.
 However, tetanus may follow trivial or even inapparent wounds.
 Infection may also develop postpartum in the uterus (maternal tetanus) and in a neonate's umbilicus (tetanus neonatorum) as a result of unsanitary delivery and umbilical cord care practices.
 Diabetes and a history of immunosuppression may be risk factors for tetanus.

 C. tetani spores usually enter through contaminated wounds.
 Manifestations of tetanus are caused by an exotoxin (tetanospasmin) produced when bacteria lyse.
 The toxin enters peripheral nerve endings, binds there irreversibly, then travels retrograde along the axons and synapses, and ultimately enters the central nervous system (CNS).
 As a result, release of inhibitory transmitters from nerve terminals is blocked, thereby causing unopposed muscle stimulation by acetylcholine and generalized tonic spasticity, usually with superimposed intermittent tonic seizures.
 Disinhibition of autonomic neurons and loss of control of adrenal catecholamine release cause autonomic instability and a hypersympathetic state.
 Once bound, the toxin cannot be neutralized.

 Most often, tetanus is generalized, affecting skeletal muscles throughout the body.
 However, tetanus is sometimes localized to muscles near an entry wound.